mozilla/addon-sdk/doc/dev-guide-source/addon-development/getting-started-with-cfx.md

 # Getting Started With cfx #

 To create add-ons using the SDK you'll have to get to know the `cfx` command-line tool.
-It's what you'll use for testing and packing add-ons.
+It's what you'll use for testing and packaging add-ons.

 There's comprehensive
 [reference documentation](dev-guide/addon-development/cfx-tool.html) covering